NovioAlexandruRosca/LSNovio/README.md

 > Explore my pinned repositories where I've stored personal projects including a compiler, games, websites, and other noteworthy endeavors.
 Also, check out a curated list of essential lab works from my university journey.

 > [!IMPORTANT]
 > Please feel free to reach out if you have any questions, opportunities, or just want to connect!
-Looking forward to engaging with you.
+Looking forward to engage with you.